 “The world is perfect.
 It’s a mess.
 It has always been a mess.
 We are not going to change it.
 Our job is to straighten out our own lives.” – Joesph Campbell

-On a final note, I want to say that I’m extremely grateful to many of my friends and fans, who have been helpful at this time and wonderful with my housewarming registry.
-It’s appreciated more than you can imagine and I could not do all the repairs, updates AND downsizing décor without you.
-Thank you.
+On a final note, I want to say that I’m extremely grateful to many of my friends and fans, who have been helpful, and wonderful with my housewarming registry.
+It’s appreciated more than you can imagine, and I could not do all the repairs, updates AND downsizing décor without you.
 Thank you to Jordan for encouraging me to start this blog last year.
-Other than Mom and Gram, you are the only person in my entire life who has never abandoned me…no matter how many times you may have absolutely wanted to.
-You are the best and kindest person I’ve ever met.
+Other than my Mom and Gram, he is the only person in my entire life who has never abandoned me no matter how many times he may have wanted to and he’s one of the best and kindest people I’ve ever met.

 Some Really Cool Stuff –